c12i/quick-push/README.md

   </a>
 </p>

-> Quickly commit & push code to your remote repository with a single command.
+> Quickly commit & push code(current branch) to your remote repository with a single command.

 ## Install